-- 1 helpers can be increasingly engaged as the emergency evolves, particularly during the transition - 2 phase.28 - 3 4.107.
-The IAEA safety standards [2, 3, 5, 32] establish the safety requirements for, and provide - 4 further recommendations and guidance on, the protection of emergency workers.
-GSR Part 7 [2] - 5 establishes the safety requirements for the protection of helpers in an emergency.
-The guidance - 6 provided in this Safety Guide addresses the specifics of protection of emergency workers and helpers - 7 during the transition phase and complements these standards. - 8 4.108.
-GSR Part 7 [2] requires that, once the emergency has been terminated, all workers are subject - 9 to the relevant requirements for occupational exposure in a planned exposure situation given in GSR - 10 Part 3 [3].
-This requirement draws on past experience, showing that the long term aspects can be - 11 subject to detailed planning that will allow for workers engaged in different works to be protected in - 12 the framework for occupational exposure in planned exposure situation.
+- 4.107.
+The IAEA safety standards [2, 3, 5, 32] establish the safety requirements for, and provide further recommendations and guidance on, the protection of emergency workers.
+GSR Part 7 [2] establishes the safety requirements for the protection of helpers in an emergency.
+The guidance provided in this Safety Guide addresses the specifics of protection of emergency workers and helpers during the transition phase and complements these standards. - 4.108.
+Para.
+5.101 of GSR Part 7 [2] requires that, once the emergency has been terminated, all workers are subject to the relevant requirements for occupational exposure in a planned exposure situation given in Section 3 of GSR Part 3 [3].
+This requirement draws on past experience, showing that the long term aspects can be subject to detailed planning that will allow for workers engaged in different works to be protected in the framework for occupational exposure in planned exposure situation.
 Ref.
-[32] provides further - recommendations and guidance on occupational radiation protection in planned and existing exposure 13 - 14 situations. - 15 4.109.
-Any decision to terminate a nuclear or radiological emergency and to transition to a planned or - 16 an existing exposure situation should consider the feasibility of compliance with the requirements for - 17 occupational exposure as it would for a planned exposure situation (see Section 3). - 18 Identification and designation - 19 Emergency workers - 20 4.110.
-Emergency workers that will be engaged during the transition phase should be identified, to - 21 the extent possible, and designated as such at the preparedness stage by all relevant organizations.
-The - 22 relevant organizations, in this context, include response organizations, as well as other organizations at - 23 the national, regional and local levels.
-These organizations may not necessarily be recognized as - 24 emergency response organizations, but may gradually take over a role and assume responsibilities - 25 during the transition phase for long term recovery, when applicable. - 26 4.111.
-Relevant organizations should use the process of designation of emergency workers that will - 27 be engaged during the transition phase: - 28 To inform emergency workers of their rights, duties and responsibilities with regard to - 29 occupational radiation protection; and - 30 To recognize their responsibilities, commitments and duties as employers in occupational - 31 radiation protection, so that they can be effectively discharged at the preparedness stage and - 32 during the transition phase.
+[32] provides further recommendations and guidance on occupational radiation protection in planned and existing exposure situations.

+4.109.
+Any decision to terminate a nuclear or radiological emergency and to transition to a planned or an existing exposure situation should consider the feasibility of compliance with the requirements for occupational exposure as it would for a planned exposure situation (see Section 3).

+- 30 Identification and designation - 31 Emergency workers

+4.110.
+Emergency workers that will be engaged during the transition phase should be identified, to the extent possible, and designated as such at the preparedness stage by all relevant organizations.
+The relevant organizations, in this context, include response organizations, as well as other organizations31 at the national, regional and local levels.
+These organizations may not necessarily be recognized as emergency response organizations, but may gradually take over a role and assume responsibilities during the transition phase for long term recovery, when applicable.